 Car Insurance Cancelled due to Non Payment Ontario

-Getting cancelled for non-payment of your auto insurance premium is one of the easiest ways to be classified as a high risk driver.
+Getting cancelled for non-payment of your auto insurance premium is one of the easiest ways to be classified as a higher-risk driver.

 The logic is that people, who are delinquent with their payment obligations, or have a history of repeated missed payment or cancellations, are more likely to get into an accident or make a claim.

-Whether you agree with that logic or not, being cancelled for non payment is a definite way to end up in the high risk auto insurance market.
-Also, if non payment of your car insurance premium is the reason for the auto policy cancellation then you can also bet that your payment options will dwindle in the substandard car insurance market.
+Whether you agree with that logic or not, being cancelled for non payment is a definite way to end up in the non-standard auto insurance market.
+Also, if non payment of your car insurance premium is the reason for the auto policy cancellation then you can also bet that your payment options will dwindle in the substandard car insurance market

 Getting Car Insurance after Cancellation

 If your Insurance company has dropped you and you receive a letter of cancellation you need to find out the date when insurance coverage ends.
 Don’t confuse a letter of cancellation with a letter of non-renewal.
 The letter of non-renewal means the insurance company can’t extend your policy for another term due for not meeting eligibility.
 You can argue that one is more severe than the other, but not necessarily.

 A letter of cancellation usually means the Insurance Company is cancelling you within the policy period, while a letter of non-renewal means they are not cancelling you, only advising that they cannot renew your auto policy.

 A cancellation fee does not apply in both situations.